Skip to content

 Going-to-the-Sun Road is perfect for a road trip through nature.

 Going-to-the-Sun Road was one of the first projects the National Park Service sponsored to accommodate tourists who traverse the parks by car.
-It was also the first road to be registered on all 3 of the following lists: National Historic Landmark, National Historic Place, and Historic Civil Engineering Landmark.
+It was also the first road to be registered on all three lists: National Historic Landmark, National Historic Place, and Historic Civil Engineering Landmark.
 To say it was an iconic project is an understatement.

 Before Going-to-the-Sun Road opened, it took visitors over a week to explore the park on average.
 Now, this 80-kilometre-long road trip in the USA takes just 2 hours if you drive straight through.
 But, with all the stunning views on this route, you’ll want to make a few stops along the way.

 The highest point along the road is a staggering 2,026 metres through Logan Pass.
-Visitors are nearly guaranteed to spot wildlife in the park below at Logan pass.
-It is a stunning stop on this road trip in the USA.
+Visitors are nearly guaranteed to spot wildlife in the park below at Logan Pass, a stunning stop on this road trip in the USA.

-Also at Logan Pass is a visitor centre that is open during the summer months.
+Logan Pass also has a visitor centre that is open during the summer months.
 Here, guests can learn more about the park and the construction of the iconic route.
-Logan Pass is a popular starting place for hikers, with multiple trails available nearby.
+Logan Pass is a popular starting place for hikers, with multiple nearby trails.

 road trips in the USA - Montana

-The Big Drift makes road trips in this area difficult during the winter.
+The Big Drift makes road trips in this area complex during the winter.

 The Big Drift is an area of the route that consistently sees over 30 metres of snowfall each winter.
 Snow banks here often reach a depth of over 24 metres.
 The Big Drift has to be surveyed via helicopter during the winter to assess the risk of an avalanche in the area.

-Other beautiful vistas along this route include the deep valleys of the park, glacial-covered mountain tops above, and cascading waterfalls reaching over 160 metres tall.
+Other beautiful vistas along this route include the park’s deep valleys, glacial-covered mountain tops, and cascading waterfalls reaching over 160 metres tall.

 Due to blind curves and steep dropoffs along the Going-to-the-Sun Road, this route has strict speed limits.
 On the lower-elevation sections, a limit of 40mph is observed.
 As visitors reach the heights of Logan Pass, the speed limit is lowered to 25mph.

-It is also important to be on the lookout for any pedestrians or wildlife crossing the road.
-With hiking trails and forests all along the route, backpackers and animals may walk along or across the road anytime.
+It is also important to be on the lookout for pedestrians or wildlife crossing the road.
+With hiking trails and forests all along the route, backpackers and animals may walk along or across the road at any time.

 Whether you take a guided tour or drive at your own pace, exploring Going-to-the-Sun Road is one of the best sightseeing road trips in the USA.